Russia's Economy Is Important to the U.S.:

 - Signed agreements totaling $10 billion, such as one that allows the French construction company Vinci to build a highway between Moscow and St. Petersburg.

-Russia Wants to Join the World Trade Organization:
+Russia Joined the World Trade Organization:

 Congress has approved PNTR for Ukraine, which became a WTO member in 2008.
 It now has leverage to insist on trade restrictions against Russia.